jostylr/event-when/eventwhen.md

     __arguments__

     * No argument.
 Removes all queued events.
-    * String.
+    * `toRemove` as boolean true.
+Current event on queue gets removed, any active handler is stopped.
+    * `toRemove` Any [filter](#filter) type.
+If an event matches, it is removed.
+String.
 If the event matches string, then it is removed from queue.
 This is an exact full match; scope is not considered.
     * Array.
-If the event string matches any string in array, it gets removed.
+If the event string exactly matches any string in array, it gets removed.
     * RegExp.
 If the event string matches the regex, the event gets removed.
       Scope can be dealt with in this way.
     * Function.
 The function gets the element under consideration and the